lyli888/Level-14-Tableau/README.md

 Since 2013, the NYC Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

 ## Aggregate the data found in the Citi Bike Trip History Logs and find 2 unexpected phenomena.
 Design 2-5 visualizations for each phenomena (4-10 total) within any timespan.
-Datasets may be merged.

 **The following are some suggestions you may wish to tackle.**